Tinkoff/eclair/README.md

  `ERROR` .. `OFF`   | -

 #### Meta-annotation possibilities
-You can define your own custom annotations that are an amalgamation of many Eclair annotations combined into one annotation.
+You can define your own custom annotation to combine several Eclair annotations to one.
 ```java
 @Target({ElementType.METHOD, ElementType.PARAMETER})
 @Retention(RetentionPolicy.RUNTIME)